Salary Grade/Minimum Salary:

 The Dave C. Swalm School of Chemical Engineering is housed in a state-of-the-art building dedicated to Chemical Engineering.
 The School currently enrolls over 500 undergraduate and graduate students with approximately 450 in undergraduate chemical engineering and 80 in petroleum engineering.
 Currently 12 members comprise the faculty with two dedicated to delivering the petroleum engineering curriculum and two serving administratively in the Swalm School (as Director) and the Bagley College of Engineering (as Dean).
 Currently, 16 students (4 MS and 12 PhD) constitute the School’s graduate enrollment.

 Duties and responsibilities include, but are not limited to, the following:

-Ph.D. in Chemical Engineering, Chemistry, Physics, or a related discipline.
-Experience in advanced electronic structure methods and programming experience is required.
-Experience in classical molecular dynamics simulations can be beneficial.
+Applicants must have a Ph.D. degree in chemical engineering, chemistry, physics, or a related discipline.
+Experience in advanced molecular dynamics and/or Monte Carlo, force field development, and programming experience is required.
+Experience in first principles molecular dynamics and Monte Carlo simulations can be beneficial.